beancount/docs/docs/running_beancount_and_generating_reports.md

 #### Opening Balances (`openbal`)<a id="opening-balances-openbal"></a>

 The opening balances report is simply a balance sheet drawn at the beginning of the reporting period.
 This report only makes sense for a list of filtered entries that represents a period of time, such as “year 2014.”
-The balance sheet is generated using only the summarization entries that were synthesized when the transactions were filtered (see the [<span class="underline">double-entry method document</span>](the_double_entry_counting_method.md)).
+The balance sheet is generated using only the summarization entries that were synthesized when the transactions were filtered (see the [<u>double-entry method document</u>](the_double_entry_counting_method.md)).

 #### Income Statement (`income`)<a id="income-statement-income"></a>

-An [<span class="underline">income statement</span>](http://en.wikipedia.org/wiki/Income_statement) lists the final balances of the Income and Expenses accounts.
+An [<u>income statement</u>](http://en.wikipedia.org/wiki/Income_statement) lists the final balances of the Income and Expenses accounts.
 It represents a summary of the transient activity within these accounts.
 If the balance sheet is the snapshot at a particular point in time, this is the difference between the beginning and the end of a period (in our case: of a filtered set of transactions).
 The balances of the active Income accounts are rendered on the left, and those of the active Expenses accounts on the right.
-See the [<span class="underline">introduction document</span>](the_double_entry_counting_method.md) for an example.
+See the [<u>introduction document</u>](the_double_entry_counting_method.md) for an example.

 The difference between the total of Income and Expenses balances is the Net Income.